Quick Summary

 Mode of Inheritance: Autosomal incomplete dominance with incomplete penetrance

-Breeds appropriate for testing: Mixed breed dogs and purebred dogs, particularly of the following breeds: Australian Shepherd, Border Collie, Collie, English Shepherd, German Shepherd, Longhaired Whippet, McNab Shepherd, Miniature Australian Shepherd, Old English Sheepdog, Rough Collie, Shetland Sheepdog, Silken Windhound, Smooth Collie, Wäller, and White Swiss Shepherd.
+Breeds appropriate for testing: Mixed breed dogs and purebred dogs, particularly of the following breeds: Australian Shepherd, Black Mouth Cur, Border Collie, Carolina Dog, Chinook, Collie, English Shepherd, German Shepherd, Longhaired Whippet, McNab Shepherd, Miniature Australian Shepherd, Old English Sheepdog, Rough Collie, Shetland Sheepdog, Silken Windhound, Smooth Collie, Wäller, and White Swiss Shepherd.

 Explanation of results:

-- Dogs with N/N genotype are expected to not have multidrug sensitivity.
+- Dogs with N/N genotype are expected to not have multidrug sensitivity caused by this genetic variant.
 They cannot transmit this MDR1 variant to any of their offspring.

-- Dogs with N/MDR1 genotype may exhibit multidrug sensitivity and will transmit this MDR1 variant to 50% of their offspring.
-Matings between two heterozygous dogs may, on average, produce 25% of puppies with multidrug sensitivity.
+- Dogs with MDR1/N genotype may exhibit multidrug sensitivity but with milder clinical signs than dogs with two copies of MDR1.
+Dogs with this genotype will transmit this MDR1 variant to 50% of their offspring.
+Matings between two heterozygous dogs may, on average, produce 25% of puppies who will most likely have a severe form of multidrug sensitivity.

-- Dogs with MDR1/MDR1 genotypes are homozygous for this MDR1 variant and will exhibit multidrug sensitivity even at low doses.
+- Dogs with MDR1/MDR1 genotypes are homozygous for this MDR1 variant and are likely to exhibit severe clinical signs of multidrug sensitivity even at low doses.

 Sample Collection